Spring Steven Biggs - Fig Expert Spring Steven Biggs - Fig Expert

 But there’s a good reason for the shuffle: Even though dormant fig trees withstand frost, fig trees that are waking up are damaged by frost.

-If you’re wondering what to do with your potted fig trees in the spring, keep reading for tips and ideas.
+If you’re wondering what to do with your potted fig trees in the spring, when to uncover fig trees, and when fig trees come out of dormancy, keep reading for tips and ideas.

 Why Wake up Fig Trees if There’s Still a Risk of Frost?